 Herbert Clark Hoover was born on August 10, 1874, in the town of West Branch, Iowa, where he lived the first nine years of his life.
-His Quaker father, Jessie Clark Hoover, a blacksmith and farm equipment salesman, died of a Heart attack when Herbert was six years old.
+His Quaker father, Jessie Clark Hoover, a blacksmith and farm equipment salesman, died of a heart attack when Herbert was six years old.
 Three years later, Herbert's mother, Huldah Minthorn Hoover died from pneumonia.
-Herber, his older brother Theodore, and younger sister Mary were orphaned.
+Herbert, his older brother Theodore, and younger sister Mary were orphaned.
 Herbert went to live with his uncle, Dr. John Minthorn, in Newberg, Oregon.

 In Oregon, Hoover attended Friends Pacific Academy and excelled in mathematics.
 He was determined to go to a new college, in Palo Alto, California—Leland Stanford University.
 He studied hard and barely passed the university’s entrance exam.
 While at Stanford he majored in geology and participated in many extracurricular activities.
 To help with college expenses he started a laundry service, did typing chores for his professor, and worked summers making geological maps.

 After he graduated, he worked at a gold mine in California, pushing an ore cart.
 After working in an office in San Francisco, Hoover was hired by an English corporation to manage mines in Australia, where he found gold.
 Based on this success, the company sent Hoover to China to manage their operations.
 For the next decade he worked in similar jobs all over the world and became known as “the Chief.”

 Lou Henry Hoover, his wife, traveled with him everywhere he went.
 They met in college, where she was the first woman to major in geology at Stanford.
 He proposed to her by cable from Australia.
 She accepted and they married on February 10, 1899, before boarding a ship and moving to China.